 “I was surprised that most of the staff was still there and remembered who I was,” said Worley-Urteaga.
 “I think that’s what separates Shriners Hospitals for Children from everybody else; instead of treating you as a patient, they treat you as part of their family.”

 Top: The newspaper image of Nicole Worley-Urteaga and Mike Espoisito taken by Ken Yimm, Peninsula Times-Tribune, during the East-West Shrine Game players visit to Shriners Hospitals for Children in 1974.
 The image is the inspiration for the game's official logo.

-Left: Nicole Worley-Urteaga and her son Collin, who is now receiving care at Shriners Hospitals for Children – Northern California
+Right: Nicole Worley-Urteaga and her son Collin, who is now receiving care at Shriners Hospitals for Children – Northern California